-The mission of the AUHS School of Pharmacy (SOP) is to provide excellence in pharmaceutical education in order to prepare graduates who advance healthcare and make a positive impact on the health of individuals and of society through the provision of high-quality evidence-based pharmaceutical care.
-To meet the diverse needs of patients and to promote research, scholarship and service in the provision of pharmaceutical care, our faculty and students will actively engage in activities which advance the practice of patientcentered pharmacy care and that support and promote research, scholarship, service and practice in order to contribute to society and meet the pharmacy needs of patients and our communities.
+In alignment with the AUHS mission, School of Pharmacy (SOP) is to provide excellence in pharmaceutical education in order to prepare graduates who advance healthcare and make a positive impact on the health of individuals and of society through the provision of high-quality evidence-based pharmaceutical care.
+To meet the diverse needs of patients and to promote research, scholarship and service in the provision of pharmaceutical care, our faculty and students will actively engage in activities which advance the practice of patient-centered pharmacy care and that support and promote research, scholarship, service and practice in order to contribute to society and meet the pharmacy needs of patients and our communities.